-Congratulations on receiving funding for your NCWIT AspireIT middle school outreach program!
-You are making a huge impact on middle school girls lives and helping them to explore the possibilities of computing in a positive, unique girl environment.
+Congratulations on receiving funding for your NCWIT AspireIT K-12 outreach program!
+You are making a huge impact on K-12 young women's lives and helping them to explore the possibilities of computing in a positive, unique girl environment.

 Top 5 ways to make the most of your program:

-- By working together with your Program/Fiscal Partner.
-You are the main contact for NCWIT and Program Leader.
-However, your partner is there to help empower you along the way and serve as your fiscal agent.
-You may consider meeting regularly to discuss progress and goals along with anything else you may need adult support on.
+- As the Program Leader, you will work together with your Program Partner and serve as the main contact for NCWIT.
+Your partner is there to help empower you along the way and serve as your fiscal agent.
+You may consider meeting regularly to discuss progress and goals.
 Having an AspireIT program is a huge accomplishment but it is also a big undertaking- don’t hesitate to ask for help when you need it.

 - Utilize the resources available.
 Join the AspireIT Program Leaders Facebook Group and toolkit can assist you to help you shape your program.
 Do you need sample forms or program implementation ideas?
 It’s in the toolkit!
 Do you have curriculum, sample forms, recruitment ideas or more that you’d like to share?
 Post it in the group and share it with others!